 Wilson River Swimming

-• Wilson River warms up nicely for comfortable swimming during summer
+• Wilson River warms up in summer, making it comfortable for swimming

-• This is the perfect place for swimming, tubing, kayaking, canoeing, fishing, and hiking
+• A great spot for swimming, tubing, kayaking, canoeing, fishing, and hiking

-Wilson River originates at the Northern Oregon Coast Range, taking in the melted glacier water of the mountains.
-It stretches for 33 miles flowing to Tillamook Bay through the Tillamook State Forest.
+The Wilson River originates in the Northern Oregon Coast Range, taking in meltwater from the mountains.
+It stretches for 33 miles, flowing to Tillamook Bay through the Tillamook State Forest.

-There are conveniently located swimming spots along the river's entire length, from the developed day-use areas to small secluded swimming holes.
+There are swimming spots along the river's entire length, from the developed day-use areas to small secluded swimming holes.

 Like many other coastal Oregon rivers, the water warms up fast during summer.
 In addition, it has a slow current, making it perfect for many water activities.

 You can enjoy swimming, tubing, kayaking, canoeing, angling, and more here.
-Meanwhile, the Tillamook State Forest is perfect for camping, hiking, picnicking, and nature viewing.
+Meanwhile, the Tillamook State Forest is perfect for camping, hiking, mushroom picking, picnicking, and nature viewing.

 Smith Homestead